 Investment time horizon/ tenure

 How long can you leave your money invested for?
 If you invest one million yen today but you require it back in 12 months time, investing in equity markets where there will be short-term price volatility is a bad idea.
 The relationship between potential returns and price volatility (standard deviation, or risk) is linear.
 If your time horizon is short you may be forced to sell your investments at a loss.
 Ordinarily, those with a less one year time horizon should limit their investments to cash, and cash deposits.
-If your objectives are more long-term (e.g. retirement, education fee planning..) you can afford to subject your capital to more price uncertainty in aim of receiving larger returns.
-In this instance, your range of ‘suitable’ assets will be much larger and you can be more creative.
+If your objectives are more long-term (e.g. retirement, education fees planning..) you can afford to subject your capital to more price uncertainty in aim of receiving larger returns.
+In this instance, due to your particular investor personality type, your range of ‘suitable’ assets will be much larger and you can be more creative.

 Liquidity and loss tolerance